samuelhbne/server-xray/README.md

 ### NOTE4

-- First we ran proxy-xray as SOCKS5 proxy that tunneling traffic through your Xray server.
+- First we ran proxy-xray which created a SOCKS5 proxy that tunneling traffic through your Xray server.
-- Then launching curl with client-IP address query through the proxy.
+- Then a curl qery was sent to ifconfig.co through the Xray server via the socks5 port served by proxy-xray.
-- This query was sent through your server with server-xray running.
+- Like this: curl --> proxy-xray --> server-xray --> ifconfig.co website.
-- You should get the public IP address of your server with server-xray running if all good.
+- You should get the public IP address of your Xray server if all go well.
 - Please have a look over the sibling project [proxy-xray](https://github.com/samuelhbne/proxy-xray) for more details.

 ## How to stop and remove the running container